sebestyengyoergy/jobwizard/docs/developer.md

 e2e Tests are done with cypress.

-Testsuite can be started locally by `yarn test:e2e`
+Testsuite can be started locally by:

+`yarn test:e2e`

 ## Documentation